reonZ/pf2e-token-hud/README.md

 Will reproduce the system coloring of the strikes attack & damage buttons, this make them more distinguishable.

+## Items in Containers

+When enabled, items in containers will always be displayed in their container

 ## Sort Spells by Type

 When enabled, it will sort the spells in a single table by type before sorting them by name.